ROCm/hipfort/README.md

 management (e.g. `hipMalloc`) and math library routines (e.g. `hipblasDGEMM`).

-If your compiler understands Fortran 2008 code (`f2008`), additional interfaces are compiled into the `hipfort` modules and libraries that can directly deal with Fortran array variables and take the number of elements instead of the number of bytes.
+If your compiler understands Fortran 2008 code (`f2008`), additional interfaces are compiled into the `hipfort` modules and libraries.
+These directly take Fortran (array) variables and the number of elements instead of `type(c_ptr)` variables and the number of bytes, respectively.
 This reduces the chance to introduce compile-time and runtime errors into your code and makes it easier to read too.

 **Example:**